Conformal Yang-Mills field in arbitrary dimensions

-By using ordinary-derivative (second-derivative) approach, conformal Yang-Mills field in the flat space space of even dimension greater than or equal to six is studied.
-In the framework of ordinary approach, the field content, in addition to generic Yang-Mills field, consists of auxiliary vector fields and Stueckelberg scalar fields.
-For such field content, we obtain a gauge invariant Lagrangian with conventional second-derivative kinetic terms and the corresponding gauge transformations.
+Lagrangian of a classical conformal Yang-Mills field in the flat space of even dimension greater than or equal to six involves higher derivatives.
+We study Lagrangian formulation of the classical conformal Yang-Mills field by using ordinary-derivative (second-derivative) approach.
+In the framework of the ordinary-derivative approach, a field content, in addition to generic Yang-Mills field, consists of auxiliary vector fields and Stueckelberg scalar fields.
+For such field content, we obtain a gauge invariant Lagrangian with the conventional second-derivative kinetic terms and the corresponding gauge transformations.
 The Lagrangian is built in terms of non-abelian field strengths.
-Structure of the gauge algebra entering gauge symmetries of the conformal Yang-Mills field is described.
+Structure of a gauge algebra entering gauge symmetries of the conformal Yang-Mills field is described.
 FFF-vertex of the conformal Yang-Mills field which involves three derivatives is also obtained.
-For six, eight, and ten dimensions, eliminating the auxiliary vector fields and gauging away the Stueckelberg scalar fields, we obtain higher-derivative Lagrangian of the conformal Yang-Mills field.
+For six, eight, and ten dimensions, eliminating the auxiliary vector fields and gauging away the Stueckelberg scalar fields, we obtain a higher-derivative Lagrangian of the conformal Yang-Mills field.
+For arbitrary dimensions, we demonstrate that all auxiliary fields can be integrated out at non-linear level leading just to a local higher-derivative action which is expressed only in terms of the generic Yang-Mills field.

 Keywords: Conformal fields; Gauge invariant Lagrangian approach, Stueckelberg fields.

 PACS: \ \ \ \ \ \ 11.25.Hf, 11.15.Kc

 {\arabic{footnote}} \newsection{ Introduction}